spotDL/spotify-downloader/Working Docs/codeGuidelines.md

 means is that a change is code in one of the many imports you use or one of its dependencies will break your code and you'll be in for a long session of debugging.

+- Avoid deep import chains, even if you ensure < 5 imports in each file, but instead import from 5 files that have 5 imports each, your effectively linking up your code to 25 different imports.

 - Before you write production code (what actually goes into the project), write up your concept in prototype code, your prototype code can be as messy as you